aliciasavelly/Sharebnb/README.md

 ### Search

 Each page includes the navigation bar, which redirects users to the search page.
 Here, they can view all of the spots, filtered by the bounds of the map and by price.
+User search information is maintained through the FiltersReducer which updates ```filters``` portion of the store's state whenever a user makes a change to the search (such as when typing in the navigation bar).
 The search page design was inspired by Airbnb's clean design.

 ![image of spots search](docs/wireframes/search-page.png)